DCotterill/halixia-hugo/content/ma/universal-credit-tips-503.md

 layout: static
 ---

-How to keep saving whilst on Universal Credit
+How to keep saving whilst on Universal Credit.

 Help to Save' is a government backed savings scheme it allows eligible people on Universal Credit and Working Tax Credit to receive an extra boost to their regular savings from the government.